4 Festive Must-Visit Regensburg Christmas Markets (2026)

 Christmas Market Vibe: Cozy and local with a side of panoramic charm courtesy of the Stone Bridge and cathedral view.

-What to Expect: This small market is the perfect warm-up when you visit Regensburg Christmas Markets.
-It’s tucked just over the Stone Bridge, so you get that classic skyline shot of Regensburg as your backdrop while you shop.
+What to Expect: Tucked just over the Stone Bridge, the Adventsmarkt gives you get that classic skyline shot of Regensburg as your backdrop while you enjoy the market.
 There’s a relaxed, community feel here, like you’ve stumbled into the city’s favorite winter hangout.
 It’s also a convenient stop if you’re exploring on foot from the Old Town.

-Locals clearly hang here to catch up over food and a few glühweins, and it does feel like one of the more relaxed spots if you’re visiting multiple places.
-We arrived in the afternoon, and it did get busy—at one point, the crowd bottlenecked between stalls, which turned into a slow shuffle.
-But even with the bustle, the setting makes it worth your time.
+Locals hang here to catch up over food and a few glühweins, and it does feel like one of the more relaxed spots if you’re visiting multiple places.
+We arrived in the afternoon, and it did get busy; at one point, the crowd bottlenecked between stalls, which turned into a slow shuffle.
+But even with the bustle, I’d still recommend stopping by to check it out.

 4. Romantic Christmas Market at Thurn und Taxis